-Note: In addition to the program admission requirements applicants, whose first language is not English, must demonstrate English language proficiency.
+Note: Applicants whose first language is not English must demonstrate English Language Proficiency in addition to the program admission requirements.
 Refer to the Admission section of the Academic Calendar for further information.

-Please note these are U of C credits
+Program Content Please note these are U of C credits